 Lenovo took a chance with the ThinkPad X1 Yoga, the first metal ThinkPad, and it paid off.
 While we still love the signature matte-black carbon-fiber found on most ThinkPads, the aluminum and magnesium ThinkPad X1 Yoga is a gorgeous change of pace.
 Not only does it have a slim design, but this convertible 2-in-1 flaunts a bright display and offers a best-in-class keyboard and long battery life.
 These combine to make the best Lenovo laptop for anyone who those looking for a convertible.

 You also get loads of extra goodies, like a built-in stylus slot and webcam cover.
 We still love the ThinkPad X1 Carbon for its super-lightweight chassis, but you should definitely get the Yoga instead if you want to use a stylus.
+If you're looking for something more unique, the Lenovo ThinkPad X1 Titanium Yoga steps things up with a durable yet ultra-lightweight design.

 See our full Lenovo ThinkPad X1 Yoga (5th Gen, 2020) review.